Privacy, copyright and disclaimer

 The Privacy Act permits access to be refused in certain cases, including where an exemption under the FOI Act would apply.
 There is no charge for making an access or correction request.

-For a correction request, where we are satisfied that your personal information is incomplete, incorrect, out-of-date, irrelevant or misleading, we may amend the record.
 Where we agree to amend a record, we must, as far as possible, retain the text of the record as it was prior to the amendment.
 Where an amendment request is refused, we must provide reasons for the refusal and the mechanisms available to you to dispute that decision.

-To request access or correction to your personal information held by the CGC, you can contact the agency’s Privacy Officer using the details outlined in the ‘How to contact us’ section below.
-We will discuss the nature of your request with you and can provide guidance on whether your request is better dealt with under the Privacy Act, the FOI Act or another arrangement.
+We will discuss the nature of your request with you and provide guidance on whether your request is better dealt with under the Privacy Act, the FOI Act or another arrangement.
 This will likely depend on your circumstances.

 For example, for complex access requests, we may suggest that you use the FOI Act instead of the Privacy Act for the following reasons: